 Information about our services for patients and families.Find out more

-Bisphosphonates are a group of drugs that may be used when a cancer has spread to affect the bone.
+Bisphosphonates are a group of drugs that may be used when a cancer has spread to affect the bone or to treat a high calcium level.
 This page explains how they work, when they may be prescribed, how they are given and what side effects may occur.

 Please note: You can also download a copy of this information leaflet at the bottom of this page or view our full list of information leaflets.